What is adoption?

 The adoption process in Australia

-If you decide to look into adoption in Australia, it’s important to be aware that the application process can be long and complicated.
+The adoption process is long and complicated.
 It involves police checks, medical checks, working with children checks and other things to assess your suitability.
 You also have to go to training and information sessions before adopting.

 The process can differ across states and territories, so check state or territory government websites for more information.